xapple/forest_puller/NOTES.md

 * Check also if more recent data is available here, under the "global tables": http://countrystat.org/home.aspx?c=FOR

-# Details for expansion factor

-The above ground versus below ground inclusion differs in some sources.
-In addition, another issue is that some sources report merchantable biomass and others report total biomass.
-To fix this we would have to include yet another factor "R" which corresponds to the ratio of below-ground biomass to above-ground biomass (from Table 4.4), as well as the inclusion of the "merchantable" biomass expansion factor.
-We need a volume per hectare for the conversion and the volume per hectare is dependent on the growing conditions and not available from the input data.
-We can make a rough simplifying assumption that the national volume hectare is the one we use for the biomass expansion factor.

-Computation for a country, for a temperate country:

-* We have a growing stock level in m3/ha.
-* Take coniferous and broad leaves forest area.
-* Use the proportion coniferous/total area and broadleaved/total area as a weighting factor of the BCEF_I and BCEF_R factors.

-Without considering the special case of pines, first and spruces.

-TODO: linear extrapolation of the coefficients for FAOSTAT and other sources. see forest_puller/conversion/convert_dynamics.py

 # Ideas

 Example variable descriptions: